deriv-com/deriv-app/README.md

 Deriv App
 =============

-This repository contains the static HTML, Javascript, CSS, and images content of the [Deriv](http://deriv.app) website.
+This repository contains the various platforms of Deriv.

 ## Installation